Doxazosin: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Dizziness or drowsiness which may affect your ability to drive or operate machinery, particularly within the first 24 hours of dosing, when the dose is increased, when going from a lying down to standing position, during hot weather, after exercise, or after drinking alcohol.
+- Dizziness or drowsiness that may affect your ability to drive or operate machinery, particularly within the first 24 hours of dosing, when the dose is increased, when going from a lying down to a standing position, during hot weather, after exercise, or after drinking alcohol.
 Do not drive or operate machinery until you know how doxazosin affects you.
 Getting up slowly may help lessen the problem.

 - Low blood pressure, shortness of breath, dry mouth, edema, rhinitis, and fatigue may also occur.

 - May rarely cause syncope (fainting - or a temporary loss of consciousness), especially when going from a lying or sitting position to a standing position.
 These episodes may occur within 30 to 90 minutes of taking doxazosin and the risk of an episode is higher during a dosage increase or when doxazosin is used in combination with another antihypertensive drug.

 - Sexual dysfunction is uncommon.
 Rarely, may cause prolonged erections lasting more than four hours.
 Seek immediate medical help.